riboseinc/jekyll-theme-open-project/README.md

   # The above two are used by jekyll-seo-tag for things such as
   # `<title>` and `<meta>` tags, as well as elsewhere by the theme.

+  tagline: Site tagline
+  pitch: Site pitch
+  # The above two are used on home hero unit.

+  # Further settings are not expected to be changed,
+  # unless you know what you’re doing:

+  markdown: kramdown
+  theme: jekyll-theme-open-project

+  # Theme layouts can include from any directory, not just _includes.
+  # There’s a quirk in Jekyll’s “safe” behavior around include and gem-based themes
+  # which means include_relative wouldn’t cut it.
+  includes_dir: .

   collections:
     posts:
       output: true